-Hospitals are statutorily required by PHL §2803-e to report any information to the Board that reasonably appears to show that a licensee may be guilty of misconduct.
-In 2017, the OPMC received 55 reports from hospitals regarding physician misconduct.
-Of these, eleven (20%) pertained to concerns of physician impairment.
+Hospitals are statutorily required by PHL § 2803-e to report any information to the Board that reasonably appears to show that a licensee may be guilty of misconduct.
+In 2020, the OPMC received 71 reports from hospitals regarding physician misconduct.
+Of these, 10 (14 percent) pertained to concerns of physician impairment.